SharpDevOps10/SelfAssessment/Skills/Paradigms.md

   - Domain-specific languages
   - Multi-paradigm programming: 🎓 known
   - Metaprogramming
-  - Actor model: 👂 heard
+  - Actor model: 🖐️ used
 - OOP basics
   - constructor: 🖐️ used
   - new: 🖐️ used